truenas/documentation/content/SCALE/SCALETutorials/Credentials/Certificates/SettingUpLetsEncryptCertificates.md

 * An email address for your TrueNAS SCALE Admin user.
 * A custom domain that uses Cloudflare, AWS Route 53, or OVH.
-* A DNS server that doesn't cache for your TrueNAS SCALE system.
+* A DNS server that does not cache for your TrueNAS SCALE system.

 ## Create an ACME DNS-Authenticator